moebiussurfing/ofxSurfingImGui/README.md

 #### WORK IN PROGRESS
 ### **BUG 1**:
     * When adding many times a parameter or others with a not unique name.
-	* Widgets collides between them.
-Only some instance work well.
+    * Widgets collide between them.
+Only some instances work well.
 (Sometimes)
 ### **BUG 2**:
     * Layout engine fails a bit on nesting indented groups.
     * Broken width recalculation and "unlimited" growing when auto-size.
-	* Workaround fix using CollapsingHeader instead of TreeNodeEx but I would like the indented nested groups.
+    * Workaround fix using CollapsingHeader instead of TreeNodeEx but I would prefer the indented nested groups.

 ---------------------------------------------------------